-(4) Changes in interest rates, which are caused by many factors beyond KBC Bank Group's control, can have significant adverse effects on its financial results the market values of the amounts of capital gains or losses KBC Bank Group takes on and the fixed interest securities it holds.
+(4) Changes in interest rates, which are caused by many factors beyond KBC Bank Group's control, can have significant adverse effects on its financial results

-Fluctuations in interest rates affect the returns KBC Bank Group earns on fixed interest investments and also affect the value of the investment and trading portfolio of KBC Bank Group.
-Interest rate changes also affect
+Fluctuations in interest rates affect the return KBC Bank Group earns on fixed interest investments and also affect the value of the investment and trading portfolio of KBC Bank Group.
+Interest rate changes also affect the market values of the amounts of capital gains or losses KBC Bank Group takes on and the fixed interest securities it holds.